 For the performance part of the evening, the sanctuary of Vineyard Christian Fellowship-West turned into a theater.
 First up was Yolanda Tolentino, singing two numbers from her musical Spirals, Boxes, and Clocks with the AEM House Band.
 I hope the musical eventually gets performed; I’d like to know the story behind “Back to Holding” and “Still Sadness.”

 The evening wouldn’t have been complete without spoken word.
 Kristin Weber, a homeschool graduate who opens for Christian comedians, talked about moving to Los Angeles and informed the audience that she, age 26, was actually 90 in single-homeschool-girl years.
 (Guess that makes me a centenarian!)
-Later, poet Aaron Belz read excerpts from Lovely, Raspberry, adding more laughter to the night’s program.
+Later, poet Aaron Belz read excerpts from Lovely, Raspberry

 Far cry from a church talent show, this event showcased professionals and their serious work.
 Not all of it was “Christian” in the sense we might generally use the term, but it was “Christian” in the sense that Christians were doing what they loved and glorifying God in the process.
 AEM is a small organization, so the evening wasn’t exactly a smooth run.
 Patrons had a disadvantage since seating was dividing into three categories: reserved for artists and performers, reserved for volunteers, and saved-two-hours-before-curtain-by-family-and-friends.
 However, I’d still encourage everyone in the Southland to try to make a future show if possible.
 You probably won’t like everything featured – I sure didn’t! – but it’s worth one trip to see what’s going on with Christians in the secular world of arts and entertainment.